python-cachier/cachier/README.rst

 Pickle Core
 -----------

-The default core for Cachier is pickle based, meaning each function will store its cache is a separate pickle file in the ``~/.cachier`` directory.
+The default core for Cachier is pickle based, meaning each function will store its cache in a separate pickle file in the ``~/.cachier`` directory.
 Naturally, this kind of cache is both machine-specific and user-specific.

 You can configure ``cachier`` to use another directory by providing the ``cache_dir`` parameter with the path to that directory: